15 Phylogenomics

 Tip

-The “taming the beast” website has great tutorials to learn setting a BEAST2 analysis.
+The “Taming the beast” website (https://taming-the-beast.org/tutorials/) has great tutorials for various analyses that can be done with BEAST2.
 In particular, the “Introduction to BEAST2”, “Prior selection” and “Time-stamped data” are good starts.

 The different components of the BEAST2 analysis can be set up in the program BEAUti: